SURREY FLAG FOOTBALL LEAGUE– RULES & REGULATIONS / PLAYER CODE OF CONDUCT

 - A receiver cannot project a ball forward when attempting to receive a punt.

 - A punt can be performed on any down by Team A.

 - A point is awarded to the punting team if: 1) A ball is punted through the opposing end-zone into the out of bounds surrounding area.
 2) If the ball lays in the end-zone as a delay by the receiving team for more than 3 seconds.
 3) If the ball is played and the receiver fails to exit the end-zone with the ball and is flagged.
 Also known as a Rouge.

-- * THE BALL MAY BE KICKED FROM ANY POINT ON THE PLAYING FILED. *
+- * THE BALL MAY BE KICKED FROM ANY POINT ON THE PLAYING FILED ON ANY DOWN. *

 Conversions are considered live plays, therefore, should the defense intercept the ball and return it to the offensive team’s end-zone, they will be awarded the applicable points dependent upon the play being performed (1 or 2 points).